lvsuno/DTE_Homework/Homework_1/Readme.md

 # Homework 1

-You can find here my answers for the homework_1 (Dezoomcamp)
+You can find here my answers for the homework_1 ([DEZoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp/))

 ## Question 1 : Which tag has the following text? - *Automatically remove the container when it exits*